Kshitij-Darwhekar/pizzeria-react-app/README.md

-# Pizzario Website
+# Pizzeria Website

-Welcome to the Pizzario website!
+Welcome to the Pizzeria website!
 This is a React-based website for a fictional pizzeria, where you can explore our delicious menu, learn more about our story, and get in touch with us.

 ## Table of Contents